libp2p/docs/content/concepts/circuit-relay.md

 Circuit relay is a [transport protocol](/concepts/transport/) that routes traffic between two peers over a third-party "relay" peer.

+When two peers cannot connect, such as when they both are both behind a NAT [the circuit relay can be used to connect them](https://blog.aira.life/understanding-ipfs-circuit-relay-ccc7d2a39).

 In many cases, peers will be unable to [traverse their NAT and/or firewall](/concepts/nat/) in a way that makes them publicly accessible.
 Or they may not share common [transport protocols](/concepts/transport/) that would allow them to communicate directly.

 To enable peer-to-peer architectures in the face of connectivity barriers like NAT, libp2p [defines a protocol called p2p-circuit][spec_relay].
 When a peer isn't able to listen on a public address, it can dial out to a relay peer, which will keep a long-lived connection open.
 Other peers will be able to dial through the relay peer using a `p2p-circuit` address, which will forward traffic to its destination.